AUSTIN GARDNER

 2020 BS in Education and Social Policy, Northwestern University, School of Education and Social Policy, Evanston, IL

-2024 Group Exhibition, Wearable Art and Kink, MIR International Rubber Weekend, Skokie, IL, Co-Curator
+2024 Wearable Art and Kink, MIR International Rubber Weekend, Skokie, IL, Co-Curator (curated in collaboration with Rubber Riley, Curator, MIR Intl’ Rubber Weekend)

-2023 Group Exhibition, Worldbuilding, and Kink, MIR International Rubber Weekend, Skokie, IL, Co-Curator
+2023 Worldbuilding, and Kink, MIR International Rubber Weekend, Skokie, IL, Co-Curator (curated in collaboration with Rubber Riley, Curator, MIR Intl’ Rubber Weekend)

-2022 Group Exhibition, Joy in Kink, MIR International Rubber Weekend, Chicago, IL, Co-Curator
+2022 Joy in Kink, MIR International Rubber Weekend, Chicago, IL, Co-Curator (curated in collaboration with Rubber Riley, Curator, MIR Intl’ Rubber Weekend)

-2018 Group Exhibition, Documentary Filmmaking for Social Justice, Northwestern University, Evanston, IL, Displaying Artist
+2018 Documentary Filmmaking for Social Justice, Northwestern University, Evanston, IL, Displaying Artist

 Lectures, Presentations, and Workshops